Campaign Strategy Development for Rosalyn Glenn, Candidate for SC Treasurer

 - The development and implementation of a project plan to lead the agency through the re-design and development of content of its website, formerly a 200 plus page website

-- Developing and managing agency Congressional and State legislative relationships to advocate locally and nationally for the advancement of affordable housing
+- Developed and managed agency Congressional and State legislative relationships to advocate locally and nationally for the advancement of affordable housing.

 Passage of SC Bill S 198